 At St. Francis of Assisi Catholic School, our FOSS science curriculum stresses student inquiry, critical thinking and questioning, open-minded investigation and reflective practices.
 Lessons are designed to inspire our students to be curious, to explore, and to increase their depth of learning.
 Through hands on experimentation as well as critical thinking tasks and evaluation, we are forming students to solve problems, think deeply and critically and make informed, scientifically literate decisions rooted in Catholic teaching and moral responsibility so that they are well equipped to face the world.

-Starting in Preschool teachers help our youngest students experience, discover, and wonder about the world around them through a variety of methods including reading stories, signing songs, showing pictures and videos, and offering hands on activities.
-These practices help our Preschool and Pre-Kindergarten students make connections and develop logical thinking skills.
+Starting in Preschool, teachers help our youngest students experience, discover, and wonder about the world around them through a variety of methods including reading stories, singing songs, showing pictures and videos, and offering hands on activities.
+These practices help our Preschool and Pre-Kindergarten students make connections with learning and develop logical thinking skills.